-In addition to the lecture components, students will attend a weekly section.
-During section, students will review lecture material with a PhD student Teaching Assistant (TA) and have more TA-supported hands-on practice with that week's material in preparation for the weekly assignment.
-Section will begin the first week of class.
+In addition to the lecture components, students will attend a weekly lab session.

+During these sessions, students will review lecture material with a teaching assistant and have more TA-supported hands-on practice with that week's material in preparation for the weekly assignment.